Para canoe: ICF World Championships

-IVF paracanoe
+IVF Para canoe

 In IVF competition, a points system is used with a higher number assigned to less impaired paddlers and lower points for more severe impairment.

 In team events the total number of points of a boat crew are limited; 26 points in 6-person boats and 52 for 12-person boats.
 In single-seat boats competition take place in three divisions; division 1 for 5 or 6-point paddlers, division 2 for 4-point paddlers and division 3 is for 2 or 3-point paddlers.
 1-point paddlers do not participate in singles races.
 The three divisions approximately correspond to the three ICF va'a classes.